Bourkekev/ms1-music-school/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ##### Form Labels
 I am not a fan of form labels appearing above the input, but they are important for accessibility, for screen-readers and the like.
 Placeholder text within the input alone is not good enough.
-Some techniques simply hide the label visually, but are still readable by screen-readers by setting a tiny height and clipping the element.
+Some techniques just use placeholder text and simply hide the label visually, but are still readable by screen-readers by setting a tiny height and clipping the element.
+This is fine but the placeholder text disappears once the field receives some input.
+So looking back over a somewhat long form can make it difficult to know what each form field was for.
 However I have seen forms where the placeholder text moves up when you click inside (or focus on) the input, such as Aer Lingus and LinkedIn.
 This placeholder text is actually the label and is just positioned over the input and moved when the input is focused on, and stays if there is valid content in the input.
 Bootstrap has an experimental version of this but it relies on ::placeholder-shown, which is more supported now in latest browsers, but still unsupported in some older browser versions like Edge, IOS Safari and Android.
 The downside is that you cannot use placeholder text for additional information.

 ##### Scroll to anchor point
 To get a nice scroll to anchor points wihin then homepage, I used the css scroll-behaviour property based off [CSS Tricks](https://css-tricks.com/almanac/properties/s/scroll-behavior/).
 Thi